KasaiDot/Ouroboros/README.md

 Arguments such as the nomake ones are optional.

 The -opengl argument is also optional.
-The platfrom argument varies depending on the platform and the compiler.
+The platform argument varies depending on the platform and the compiler.

 OpenSSL Libraries must be downloaded (get it from https://www.openssl.org/).
 **Note:** The libeay33 and the ssleay32 dlls will need to be copied to the application folder